blakeohare/crayon/Compiler/Platforms/JavaScriptApp/ResourcesU3/nori_layout_js.txt

         elementId,
-        xOffset, yOffset, // this includes the top-left margin usableWidth, usableHeight, // these already have margins taken out halign, valign, // these contain either the original element's alignment or are overridden by the panel logic. scrollParent) => { // the next parent up that is a scroll panel
+        xOffset, yOffset, // this includes the top-left margin usableWidth, usableHeight, // these already have margins taken out halign, valign) => { // these contain either the original element's alignment or are overridden by the panel logic.

         let e = ctx.elementById[elementId];